Affiliate Disclosure

 Briggs & Stratton rubber hose

-Editors note for 2021: We originally tested the Craftsman – Premium Rubber Garden Hose and loved it but it seems to be discontinued.
-We searched for an alternative heavy duty product, and after purchasing the Briggs and Stratton – 8BS50 we’re pretty certain this is the exact same product that is simply rebranded.
+We originally tested the Craftsman – Premium Rubber Garden Hose, but it was discontinued.
+For this update, we tested an alternative heavy-duty product, the Briggs and Stratton – 8BS50, and it seems to be the same product as the Craftsman but rebranded.
 The design, size, shape of fittings at the end, the hexagonal shape of the hose, the netting texture on the hose, and everything else about the way it looked and behaved was extremely similar to the Craftsman.
-Below is our original review with updated test notes for both products.

-As soon as we started testing the Briggs and Stratton / Craftsman hose, we had a feeling it was going to be the top pick.
+As soon as we started testing the Briggs and Stratton hose, we sensed it would be a top pick.
 After spending a month and a half testing the Briggs and Stratton hose along with our other five finalists, this feeling was confirmed.

 The Briggs and Stratton gardening hose is easily the best option overall.
 Unless you have specific garden hose requirements — for example you’ll be drinking from the garden hose or using it in particularly cold weather — there really isn’t a reason to choose any hose other than this one.